todogroup/working-groups/wg-agentic-ai/draft-CHARTER.md

 - Policy-to-agent guidance
 - Examples of how to structure OSPO documentation, policies, and contribution rules so AI-enabled systems can consume them safely

-Participants are encouraged to share examples through the Awesome OSPO repository by opening an [issue](https://github.com/todogroup/awesome-ospo/issues/75) and/or volunteer to present short walkthroughs during upcoming working group calls
+Participants are encouraged to share examples through the Awesome OSPO repository by commenting on the [issue](https://github.com/todogroup/awesome-ospo/issues/75) and/or volunteer to present short walkthroughs during upcoming working group calls.

 ### 3. Adoption and evaluation